-"I answer, unhesitatingly, No: it is neither paper-money, nor money of paper; it is neither government checks, nor even bank bills; it is not of the nature of any thing that has been hitherto invented to make up for the scarcity of specie.
-It is the Bill of Exchange generalized.
+"I answer unhesitatingly, No: it is neither a paper money, nor a money of paper, it is neither government checks, nor even bank bills; it is not of the nature of anything that has been hitherto invented to make up for the scarcity of specie.
+It is the Bill of Exchange generalised.

-"The essence of the Bill of Exchange is constituted, 1st, by its being drawn from one place on another.
+The essence of the Bill of Exchange is constituted, 1st, by its being drawn from one place on another.
 2d, by its representing a real value equal to the sum it expresses.
 3d, by the promise or obligation on the part of the drawee to pay it when it falls due.

-"In three words, that which constitutes the bill of exchange, is-exchange, provision, acceptance.
+" In three words, that which constitutes the Bill of Exchange, is-exchange, provision, acceptance.

-"As to the date of issue, or of falling due, as to the designation of the places, persons, object, these are particular circumstances which do not relate to the essence of the title, but which serve merely to give it a determinate, personal, and local actuality.
+" As to the date of issue, or of falling due, as to the designation of the places, persons, object, these are particular circumstances which do not relate to the essence of the title, but which serve merely to give it a determinate, personal, and local actuality.

-"Now, what is the bank paper I propose to create."
+" Now what is the bank paper I propose to create."

-"It is the Bill of Exchange stripped of the circumstantial qualities of date, place, person, object, term of maturity, and reduced to its essential qualities, exchange, acceptance, provision.
+" It is the Bill of Exchange stripped of the circumstantial qualities of date, place, person, object, term of maturity, and reduced to its essential qualities, exchange, acceptance, provision.

-"It is, to explain myself still more clearly, the Bill of Exchange, payable at sight and for ever, drawn from every place in France upon every other place in France, made by 100,000 drawers, guaranteed by 100,000 endorsers, accepted by the 100,000 subscribers drawn upon, having provision made for its payment in the 100,000 workshops, manufactories, stores, &c. of the same 100,000 subscribers.
+" It is, to explain myself still more clearly, the Bill of Exchange, payable at sight, and forever, drawn from every place in France, upon every other place in France, formed by 100,000 drawers, guaranteed by 100,000 endorsers, accepted by the 100,000 subscribers drawn upon, having provision made for its payment in the 100,000 workshops, manufactures, stores, &c. of the same 100,000 subscribers.

-"I say, therefore, that such a title unites every condition of solidity and security, and that it is susceptible of no depreciation.
+" I say, therefore, that such a title unites every condition of solidity and security, and that it is susceptible of no depreciation.

-"It is eminently solid, since, on one side, it represents the ordinary, local, personal, actual paper of exchange, determined in its object, and representing a real value, a service rendered, merchandise delivered or whose delivery is guaranteed and certain; while, on the other side, it is guaranteed by the contract, in solido, of 100,000 exchangers, who, by their mass, their independence, and at the same time by the unity and connection of their operations, offer millions of millions of probability of payment against one of non-payment.
+" It is eminently solid, since, on one side it represents the ordinary, local, personal, actual paper of exchange, determined in its object, and representing a real value, a service rendered, merchandise delivered, or whose delivery is guaranteed and certain ; while, on the other side, it is guaranteed by the contract, in solido, of 100,000 exchangers, who, by their mass, their independence, and at the same time by the unity and connexion of their operations, offer millions of millions of probability of payment against one of non-payment.
 Gold is a thousand times less sure.

-"In fact, if, in the ordinary conditions of commerce, we may say that a Bill of Exchange made by a known merchant offers two chances of payment against one of non-payment, the same Bill of Exchange if it is indorsed by another known merchant, will offer four chances of payment against one.
-If it is indorsed by three, four, or a greater number of merchants equally well known there will be eight, sixteen, thirty-two, &c. to wager against one that three, four, five, &c. known merchants will not fail at the same time, since the favorable chances increase in geometrical proportion with the number of indorsers.
-What, then, ought to be the certainty of a bill of exchange made by 100,000 well known subscribers, who are all of them interested to promote the circulation of this Bill of Exchange formed by the concurrence of all?
+" In fact, if, in the ordinary conditions of commerce, we may say that a Bill of Exchange made by a known merchant, offers two chances of payment against one of non-payment ; the same Bill of Exchange, if it is endorsed by another known merchant, will offer four chances of payment against one: if it is endorsed by three, four or a greater number of merchants equally well known, there will be eight, sixteen, thirty-two, &c. to wager against one, that three, four, five, &c. known merchants will not fail at the same time, since the favorable chances increase in geometrical proportion with the number of endorsers.
+What then ought to be the certainty of a Bill of Exchange, made by 100,000 well known subscribers, who are all of them interested to promote the circulation of this Bill of Exchange formed by the concurrence of them all?